ajbabson/net-yeti/network_dns/powerdns.md

 bind-config=/etc/powerdns/bindbackend.conf
 ```

-The `/etc/powerdns/bindbackend.conf` file was also created but was empty.
+The `/etc/powerdns/bindbackend.conf` file will initially be empty.
 This is the file where we add the equivalent of a BIND-style `named.conf`.
 While you could change the `bind-config` option in `pdns.simplebind.conf` to point to a different filename like `named.conf` there really is no reason to so I left the default naming of `bindbackend.conf`.

 BIND's `named.conf` supports a wide range of options and directives of which many (most?) are not understood or supported by PowerDNS.
 In most cases the unsupported options will simply be ignored which allows someone who wants to migrate an existing BIND name server to PowerDNS to simply copy over the entire `named.conf` and the relevant portions will be understood and used.
 From the PowerDNS documentation: